esyede/alitphp/README.md

         // get the framework instance
         $this->app=\Alit::instance();
         // we add `\` (backslash) on core-class instantiation
-        // because on alit, 'lib/' dir is a base namespace }
+        // because on alit, 'lib/' dir is the base namespace }

     function index() {